 Refinement modal logic $\logicRML$ is presented with respect to the class of all models.
 As mentioned in Section \ref{subsec.syntaxrml}, by restricting the class of models that the logic is interpreted over, we may associate different meanings with the modalities.
 For example, the epistemic logic {\bf S5}, a.k.a.\ the logic of knowledge, is interpreted over the model class ${\mathcal S}5$, and the logic of belief {\bf KD45} is interpreted over the class ${\mathcal KD}45$.
 Given any class of models $\mathcal{C}$, the semantic interpretation of $\G$ is given by:

 Thus we can consider various {\em refinement epistemic logics}.
-Although $\F \Box \bot$ is a validity in $\logicRML$ (just remove all access) it is not so in refinement epistemic logic, interpreted on ${\mathcal S5}$ models, because seriality of models must be preserved in every refinement.
-And therefore it is also not valid in refinement logic of belief.
+Although $\F \Box \bot$ is a validity in $\logicRML$ (just remove all access) it is not so in the refinement logic of knowledge, interpreted on ${\mathcal S5}$ models, because seriality of models must be preserved in every refinement.
+And therefore it is also not valid in the refinement logic of belief.

 Our axiomatization $\axiomRML$ may not be sound for more restricted model classes.
-Let us consider the single-agent case, and the axiom For example, in $\mathcal{S}5$ we have that $\F\covers(\knows p,\neg\knows p)$ is inconsistent, but that $\susp\F\knows p\land\susp\F\neg\knows p$ is consistent: you do not consider an informative development possible after which you both know and don't know $p$ at the same time.
+Let us consider the single-agent case, and the axiom For example, in $\mathcal{S}5$ we have that $\F\covers\{\knows p,\neg\knows p\}$ is inconsistent, but that $\susp\F\knows p\land\susp\F\neg\knows p$ is consistent: you do not consider an informative development possible after which you both know and don't know $p$ at the same time.
 Therefore, axiom {\bf RK} is invalid for that class.

 The axioms replacing {\bf RK} in refinement logic of knowledge and refinement logic of belief are, respectively: